equinixmetal-archive/docs-packet-legacy/network/doorman.md

 ### Enable Two Factor Authentication

-In order to use the Doorman VPN service, you will need to have Two Factor Authentication \(2FA\) enabled via the Packet app.
-To enable 2FA, simply log in to the Packet Portal, then go to **'Settings'**=&gt; **'Security'** where you will find the option to enable 2FA under Set Up Using an App.
+In order to use the Doorman VPN service, you will need to have Two Factor Authentication (2FA) enabled via the Packet app.
+To enable 2FA, simply log in to the Packet Portal, then go to _"Settings" > "Security"_ where you will find the option to enable 2FA under Set Up Using an App.

-You can use your favorite 2FA app, as long as is supports Time-based One-time Password Algorithm \(TOTP\) which is an open standard.
+You can use your favorite 2FA app, as long as is supports Time-based One-time Password Algorithm (TOTP) which is an open standard.
 Example: Google Authenticator, Authy, Duo Security, should all work fine.

 ### Download OpenVPN Configuration Files